Skip to main content

 Biomarkers

-Upon relocating to MSU in 2017, our laboratory purchased an instrument called the Simoa (single molecule array), which has 100 fold greater sensitivity in detecting rare proteins than traditional ELISAs.
+Upon relocating to MSU in 2017, our laboratory purchased an instrument called the Simoa (single molecule array), which has 100 fold greater sensitivity in detecting proteins than traditional ELISAs.
 Many of the markers of innate immune activation are too low to be detected in human cerebrospinal fluid (CSF) under control conditions, making assessment of the state of microglial and astrocyte activation difficult.
-Using the Simoa we can now detect many of these previously un-measureable analytes.
-We have started collaborations with McGill University and the Mayo Clinic in Minnesota to measure markers of innate immune activation in CSF samples taken from longitudinal studies of aging adults.
-One important feature of these samples is that we can ascertain what the innate immune signatures are both before and after individuals begin to deposit amyloid and/or tau, and what the signatures are of individuals who do not deposit amyloid and/or tau.
-Several studies have found that in cognitively normal older adults, those with early stage amyloid deposition have signatures which suggest suppression of the innate immune system compared to older adults without amyloid deposition.
+Using the Simoa we can now detect many of these previously un-measurable analytes.
+In 2000 the Michigan Alzheimer’s Disease Research Center added a new Biomarker Core located entirely at MSU in Grand Rapids, in part because of the Simoa Instrument.
+The Co-Leads for this core are Drs.
+Kanaan and Morgan in Translational Neuroscience.
+Through collaborations with McGill University, we have found that cognitively normal older adults with early-stage amyloid deposition have biomarker signatures which suggest suppression or impairment of the innate immune system, but ultimately as tau pathology emerges there is a dramatic increase in these innate immune biomarkers.
 We plan to determine if this reflects a change in innate immunity caused by amyloid deposits, or if individuals who have a suppressed innate immunity are more prone to developing amyloid deposits.

 Immunotherapy

 The research domain that our research team is most recognized for are our studies with immunotherapy.
-We were the first to demonstrate that vaccinating amyloid depositing mice against the amyloid peptide could not only lead to clearance of the amyloid, but also protect them from developing memory deficits (published in Nature and referenced over 1900 times).
-We further demonstrated multiple means by which antibodies can impact the deposition of amyloid in mouse brain.
-Most importantly, we found in old mice that immunotherapy could cause the development of hemorrhages around blood vessel that had amyloid deposits, and that the immunotherapy increased the amount of vascular amyloid.
-This was followed several years later by observations that humans treated with immunotherapy developed an adverse event on MRI called Amyloid Related Imaging Abnormalities (ARIA), which was caused by hemorrhages and edema (edema cannot be detected postmortem in mice in mice).
-We have further examined the effects of immunotherapy against tau in mouse models and found its effects are not as dramatic as those against amyloid, perhaps because most of tau is inside cells.
-We are presently examining the impact of anti-amyloid immunotherapy upon the rates of tau deposition in aged amyloid precursor protein transgenic mice.
+We were the first to demonstrate that vaccinating amyloid depositing mice against the amyloid peptide could not only lead to clearance of the amyloid, but also protect them from developing memory deficits.
+We further demonstrated multiple means by which antibodies can remove existing amyloid deposits from mouse brain, still the only treatment known to do this.
+Most importantly, we found in old mice that immunotherapy could cause the development of hemorrhages around blood vessel that had amyloid deposits.
+This was followed several years later by observations that humans treated with immunotherapy developed an adverse event on MRI called Amyloid Related Imaging Abnormalities (ARIA), which is caused by hemorrhages and edema.
+Two decades later amyloid immunotherapy was the first treatment approved by the FDA that slows progression of the disease.
+We have further examined the effects of immunotherapy against tau in mouse models and found its effects are not as dramatic as those against amyloid, perhaps because most of tau is inside cells, whereas amyloid is outside.

 Gene Therapy

-We have been working with AAV-based gene therapy for 15 years.
-In general, we have administered genes of multiple types into the brains of amyloid or tau depositing mice to ascertain the impact of the expressed gene on amyloid or tau deposition and mouse behavior.
-We have published technical methods for expanding the portion of the brain transduced using a variety of methods.
-However, in general, less than a quarter of the mouse brain can be effectively transduced using intracranial injections of AAV, limiting the use of this direct injection method in human with Alzheimer’s disease (AD).
-Recently, some specially mutated capsids for AAV have been developed which are capable of penetrating the brain from the blood circulation.
-These AAV transduce the entire brain, and also some peripheral tissues.
-Such an approach might also be amenable to transducing human brain.
-We are experimenting with various promoters and peripheral receptor inhibitors to try to maximize the expression in brain relative to peripheral tissues using this approach.
-One of the advantages of gene therapy over germ line transgenesis is the ability to assign age as a variable in experimental design.
-Another advantage is the ability to rapidly examine the effects of existing knockout lines on development of AD-like pathology by, for example, injecting AAV tau constructs systemically.
-We continue to explore other uses of this systemic administration paradigm to develop better therapies for AD.
+We have been working with adeno-associated virus (AAV)-based gene therapy for 20 years.
+In general, we have injected multiple genes into the brains of amyloid or tau depositing mice to ascertain the impact of the gene protein on the pathology and behavior phenotype.
+We have published technical methods for expanding the portion of the brain transduced by AAV using a variety of methods.
+However, at most, a quarter of the mouse brain can be effectively transduced using intracranial injections of AAV, limiting the use of this direct injection method in humans with Alzheimer’s disease (AD).
+Recently, some specially mutated capsids for AAV have been developed which are capable of penetrating the brain from the blood.
+These AAV transduce the entire brain in a relatively uniform fashion.
+Such an approach might be translatable to human brain.
+Recently, we have found that a protein called reelin, that appears to delay a genetic form of Alzheimer’s disease (from a presenilin-1 mutation) can protect our amyloid enhanced tauopathy mouse model from developing memory impairments.
+A new NIH grant to study this further is currently pending (fall 2025).